-The fair values of cash and cash equivalents, accounts receivable, unbilled revenue, accounts payable and accrued liabilities approximate their carrying values due to the immediate or short maturity of these financial instruments.
-The fair values of promissory note, bank loan, customer deposits and deposits payable approximate their carrying values taking into account interest accrued on the outstanding balance.
+The fair values of accounts receivable, unbilled revenue, amounts due to and from related parties, accounts payable and accrued liabilities approximate their carrying values due to the immediate or short maturity of these financial instruments.
+The fair values of bank loan, customer deposits and deposits payable approximate their carrying values taking into account interest accrued on the outstanding balance.